-A significant amount of natural regeneration was occurring within the ground layer of the revegetation areas was observed in the year 1 monitoring.
+A significant amount of natural regeneration occurring within the ground layer of the revegetation areas was observed in the year 1 monitoring.
 With the subsequent dry conditions many of the species that were previously apparent were not detected during the year 2 survey.
-Sixteen (16) native species and four exotics were identified within a 20m x 20m plot in the eastern revegetation area in year 2, which is considered likely to be representative of the entire revegetation area.
-A full species list and cover abundance score using the modified Braun Blanquet scale are provided in Appendix A. The moderately high diversity of native species naturally regenerating within the ground layer of the revegetation areas may be attributable to the installation of fencing around the site, excluding some grazers, and the disturbance of the soil in preparedness for the revegetation works.
+This year's survey found a further decline in species with 10 native species identified within a 20m x 20m plot in the eastern revegetation area, which is considered likely to be representative of the entire revegetation area.
+A full species list and cover abundance score using the modified Braun Blanquet scale are provided in Appendix A. The reduced diversity and number of native plants naturally regenerating within the ground layer of the revegetation areas since last year can be attributed to the continued dry conditions.